 In April 2017, DONG Energy was awarded the right by the Bundesnetzagentur to build the 110MW Gode Wind 3 wind farm.

-The final investment decision on the wind farm is anticipated in 2021, with the commissioning scheduled in 2024.
+The final investment decision on the wind farm is anticipated in 2021, with commissioning scheduled for 2024.

 Details of Gode Wind 1 and 2

 Gode Wind 1 has a capacity of 330MW, while Gode Wind 2 has a capacity of 252MW.
-The wind farms comprise 55 and 42 Siemens wind turbines rated at 6MW each and having a rotor diameter of 154m.
+The wind farms feature 55 and 42 Siemens wind turbines, respectively.
+The turbines are rated at 6MW each, with a rotor diameter of 154m.

-Described as Germany's biggest offshore wind farm, the project comprises two substation platforms.
+Described as Germany’s biggest offshore wind farm, the project includes two substation platforms.
 The substations were tested onshore before installing them offshore.

 The wind turbines are linked by 140km-long, 34kV offshore cables to the offshore transformer platform.